• Skip to primary navigation

 Habicuelas Guisadas con Calabaza (Puerto Rican Stewed Beans with Pumpkin)

-These Habichuelas Guisadas con Calabaza (Puerto Rican Stewed Beans with Pumpkin) are the perfect companion to a multitude of Puerto Rican rice dishes and pair excellent with any meat or seafood.
-A true Puerto Rican staple!
+These Habichuelas Guisadas con Calabaza (Puerto Rican Stewed Beans with Pumpkin) are the perfect companion to all Puerto Rican rice dishes and pair wonderfully with meat, seafood and poultry.
+A true island staple!

 4 from 2 votes